 It was again Venerable Bede, too, who suggested that because of this old kinship with the gents of Frisia, the Anglo-Saxon missionaries were morally obliged to convert and save the still pagan Frisians.
 The most famous preachers were Wilfrith of York, Saint Willibrord from Northumbria and Wynfrith from Crediton, also known as Saint Boniface.
 But also the lesser-known missionaries Saint Adalbert, Wihtbert, Saint Wigbert, and Saint Swithberht, also known as Saint Suitbert.
 According to Bede, it was Saint Ecgberht of Ripon, who died in 729, from the monastery of Rath Melsigi near Drogheda in Ireland, who was the primary driving force behind the start of the conversion of the Frisians from the end of the seventh century onward.

 Saint Adalbert - Saint Adalbert of Egmond was another Anglo-Saxon monk of the Rath Melsigi monastery who played a significant role in converting the Frisians.
 At Rath Melsigi monk Adalbert met Saint Willibrord.
 In ca. 690 both went to Frisia and Adalbert assisted Willibrord in spreading the gospel.
 In ca. 715 Saint Adalbert died and was buried in Frisia.
 The most powerful abbey of (West) Frisia, and oldest of the Netherlands, would be supported on his relics.
-Read our post The Abbey of Egmond and the Rise of the Gerulfings to learn more about monastery Rath Melsigi and the Abbey of Egmond.
+Read our blog post The Abbey of Egmond and the Rise of the Gerulfings to learn more about monastery Rath Melsigi and the Abbey of Egmond.

 Lastly, yet still limited, DNA research also points to a close kinship between the new Frisians and the Anglo-Saxon or Germanic settlers in England.
 Research shows that the Central-English and the Frisian DNA samples of modern men are statistically indistinguishable (Weale et al 2002).
 The research concluded that a substantial migration of Anglo-Saxon Y chromosomes, including Frisian chromosome material too, into Central England had taken place, contributing 50 to 100 percent to the gene pool at that time.
 To put it bluntly, the Central-English have more in common DNA-wise with Frisians than with their close Welsh neighbours.
 Yes, one in six of today's males in Central England descends from Frisians.